 Generally, a laminectomy follows this process:

-- You will be asked to remove clothing and will be given a gown to wear.
+You will be asked to remove clothing and will be given a gown to wear.

-- An intravenous (IV) line may be started in your arm or hand.
+An IV (intravenous) line may be started in your arm or hand.

-- Once you are under anesthesia, a urinary drainage catheter may be inserted.
+Once you are under anesthesia, a urinary drainage catheter may be inserted.

-- You will be positioned either on your side or belly on the operating table.
+You will be positioned either on your side or belly on the operating table.

-- The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.
+The anesthesiologist will continuously watch your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

-- The skin over the surgical site will be cleansed with an antiseptic solution.
+The healthcare staff will clean the skin over the surgical site with an antiseptic solution.

-- The surgeon will spread the back muscles apart.
+The surgeon will spread the muscles apart.

-- The incision will be closed with stitches or surgical staples.
+The incision will be closed with stitches or surgical staples.

-- A sterile bandage/dressing will be applied.
+A sterile bandage or dressing will be applied.

 Take a pain reliever for soreness as recommended by your healthcare provider.
 Aspirin or certain other pain medicines may increase the chance of bleeding.
 Be sure to take only recommended medicines.

-Notify your healthcare provider to report any of the following:
+Tell your healthcare provider about any of the following:

-- Redness, swelling, bleeding, or other drainage from the incision site
+Redness, swelling, bleeding, or other drainage from the incision site

-- Increased pain around the incision site
+Increased pain around the incision site

-- Numbness in your legs, back, or buttocks
+Numbness in your legs, back, or buttocks

-- Difficulty urinating or loss of control of your bladder or bowel
+Trouble urinating or loss of control of your bladder or bowel

-Your healthcare provider may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you other instructions after the procedure, depending on your particular situation.

 Before you agree to the test or the procedure make sure you know:

-- The name of the test or procedure
+The name of the test or procedure

-- The reason you are having the test or procedure
+The reason you are having the test or procedure

-- The risks and benefits of the test or procedure
+The risks and benefits of the test or procedure

-- When and where you are to have the test or procedure and who will do it
+When and where you are to have the test or procedure

-- When and how will you get the results
+When and how will you get the results

-- How much will you have to pay for the test or procedure
+How much will you have to pay for the test or procedure